Catalog Information Subject to Change

 M.P.S.
 Program Requirements

-Chemistry, including at least 9 credits distributed among 3 of the areas of Biochemistry, Environmental Chemistry, Natural Products Chemistry or Polymer Chemistry.
+Chemistry, in the areas of Biochemistry, Environmental Chemistry, Inorganic Chemistry, Natural Products Chemistry or Polymer Chemistry.

 Other sciences, engineering and mathematics